awsdocs/aws-codedeploy-user-guide/doc_source/tutorials-windows-deploy-application.md

 1. First, the deployment needs a deployment group\.
 However, before you create the deployment group, you need a service role ARN\.
 A service role is an IAM role that gives a service permission to act on your behalf\.
 In this case, the service role gives CodeDeploy permission to access your Amazon EC2 instances to expand \(read\) their Amazon EC2 instance tags\.

-   You should have already followed the instructions in [Create a Service Role \(CLI\) ](getting-started-create-service-role.md#getting-started-create-service-role-cli) to create a service role\.
-To get the ARN of the service role, see [Get the Service Role ARN \(CLI\) ](getting-started-create-service-role.md#getting-started-get-service-role-cli)\.
+   You should have already followed the instructions in [Create a service role \(CLI\) ](getting-started-create-service-role.md#getting-started-create-service-role-cli) to create a service role\.
+To get the ARN of the service role, see [Get the service role ARN \(CLI\) ](getting-started-create-service-role.md#getting-started-get-service-role-cli)\.

 1. Now that you have the ARN, call the create\-deployment\-group command to create a deployment group named **HelloWorld\_DepGroup**, associated with the application named **HelloWorld\_App**, using the Amazon EC2 instance tag named **CodeDeployDemo** and deployment configuration named **CodeDeployDefault\.OneAtATime**, with the service role ARN: